samisaliveagain/KINOVA_7DOF/README.md

-# Portfolio note

-This is a standalone university/team project I worked on.
-The repository was imported as a clean single commit for resume and portfolio presentation.

 # Teleop of Kinova Gen3 Arm using ROS2 Humble
 ### *Controlling a Kinova Gen3 Arm Using Move-IT Servo with ROS2 IMU Sensor Data*